Understanding cancer screening

 What screening programmes are available?

 Bowel screening is offered to men and women aged 60-74 in England, Wales and Northern Ireland.
 In Scotland, men and women aged 50-74 are offered screening.
-In England, a new test called Bowel Scope is starting to be offered to people at age 55.
+In England, another type of bowel screening called Bowel Scope is also starting to be offered to people at age 55.

-You will be invited for screening as long as you are registered with a GP.
+You will only be invited for screening if you are registered with a GP.
 If you aren’t registered, you can find a local GP on NHS Choices.

 What about people with a high family risk of cancer?

-Some people may have a higher risk of certain cancers, perhaps because of a strong family history.
-Their doctors may recommend they have some extra tests that are different to screening for the general population.
+Some people may have a higher risk of certain cancers, perhaps because of a strong family history or certain medical conditions.
+Their doctor may recommend they have tests that are different to screening for the general population or have them more often.

 What if I’m not eligible for screening?